Tata Steel stock falls 60% from April high: Should you buy the dip?

 The stock hit a 52-week high of Rs 1,534.60 on August 16, 2022 and a 52-week low of Rs 843 on June 20, 2022.

-Brokerages are not very optimistic about the outlook for the stock.
+Brokerages and analysts are not very optimistic about the outlook for the stock.

 Share Market Live: Sensex rises 700 pts, Nifty above 15,550; Dr Reddy's, Titan top gainers